saibotsivad/blockdown.md/src/index.md

 If the `---` separator is used (instead of a Blockdown delimiter), the following block is treated as Markdown.

-So our earlier example could simply be:
+So our earlier explicit example could simply be:

 ```
 ---